itsee-birmingham/standalone_collation_editor/README.md

 This should return all of the saved collations of the requested unit restricted by the current project and, if supplied, the provided user id.

-In future versions this function may require an optional projectId parameter.
+In future versions this function may include an optional projectId parameter rather than using the current project.

 - #### ```loadSavedCollation()```